 Where to Park In Jerez de la Frontera

-Even if I booked a hotel with a parking, because I arrived quite late in Jerez de la Frontera, I was told that the garage was already full, but that I can park on any blue line as it was already Saturday night.
+Even if I booked a hotel with a car park, because I arrived quite late in Jerez de la Frontera, I was told that the garage was already full, but that I can park on any blue line as it was already Saturday night.
 In Spain, parking on a blue line means you need to pay, however, from Saturday at 2PM until Monday at 9AM these spaces are free of charge.

 If you are in Jerez only for the day and are looking for a secure parking, check out the underground one in Plaza del Arenal.
 A day parking ticket will cost you 9.5 euros.
 This car park is located in the historic centre of Jerez de la Frontera and is open 24 hours a day.
 Click here for directions to the parking’s entrance.